Non-local slicing approaches for NNLO QCD in MCFM: Comparative study of jettiness and slicing

 \subsection{NLO}

 We first provide a set of illustrative results by computing results at NLO accuracy, using both non-local slicing methods.
-At this order we can also compute benchmark results directly in MCFM by performing the calculation using dipole subtraction.
+At this order we can also compute benchmark results directly in MCFM using the subtraction method\cite{Ellis:1980wv} in the dipole formulation \cite{Catani:1996vz}.